 Even beyond these substantial gains in business activity, CPRIT programs lead to secondary (downstream) benefits such as improved outcomes stemming from screening and prevention and research.
 Screening can help reduce cancer incidence and severity.
-TPG estimates the total annual net outcomes-related
+TPG estimates the total annual net outcomes-related benefits from screening and prevention supported by CPRIT to be \$400.0 million in output (gross product) and 3,290 jobs in 2024 including multiplier effects (on a net present value basis assuming typical outcomes from available academic studies).
+Effects since the inception of CPRIT programs are included in the Appendices to this report.

 The economic benefits of CPRIT-funded research activity compound over time.
-Current estimates of these secondary effects stemming from research include almost \$22.8 billion in output and 191,320 jobs in 2023 (including multiplier effects).
+Current estimates of these secondary effects stemming from research include almost \$26.1 billion in output and about 213,650 jobs in 2024 (including multiplier effects).
 These gains are expected to grow substantially in future years as programs continue and benefits cumulate (as indicated in the Appendices).

-The cancer research supported by CPRIT also generates substantial social returns.
-The estimated cumulative social returns from the cancer research supported by CPRIT from 2010-2023 include almost \$700.8 billion in gross product in the United States and \$862.0 billion globally.
-The impact on employment in the US is 5,782,152 job-years of employment and globally is 7,112,047 job years.
-12
+The cancer research supported by CPRIT also generates social returns.
+The estimated cumulative social returns from the cancer research supported by CPRIT from 2010-2024 include almost \$806.6 billion in gross product in the United States and \$992.1 billion globally.
+The impact on employment in the US is 6,482,310 job-years of employment and globally is 7,973,250 job years.